 NOI and Mechanics Liens: the Perfect One-Two Punch

 An unsuccessful NOI doesn’t have any impact on the success of a mechanics lien.
 In fact, when an NOI fails to help a contractor get paid and they follow up with a mechanics lien claim, the mechanics lien claim still has a high probability of success, helping contractors get paid within 60 days in the majority of cases.
-These two powerful tools can help contractors get paid, but sending an NOI before you file a claim can help you save money.
+These two powerful tools can help contractors get paid, but sending an NOI before you file a claim can help you save money (and is required in Tennessee).
 There are countless reasons why an owner may choose to withhold payment, including workmanship disputes, change order disputes, owner bankruptcy, and any other number of reasons.
 They may have even simply forgotten to pay you.
 Regardless of the reason, an NOI is an effective reminder that mounts pressure on delinquent owners.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.